REMEMBERING MUM AND DAD AND THEIR ROLE IN MY LIFE; A BRIEF HISTORY OF ME

-My mother meanwhile, had left India when her father's military posting came to an end, and she then spent time growing up on the lovely Scottish Isle of Skye.
+My mother meanwhile, had left India when her father's military posting came to an end, and she then spent time growing up on the lovely Scottish Island of Skye.
 She later trained in secretarial skills, and I believe that after the family had moved once again back to mainland Britain, she was taken on as a typist - working at the Atomic Energy Authority in Preston.
 And so they met.

 And it was sometime soon after this, that my first recollections of life on Earth begin.

 are married in 1951